 These functions are usually highly optimized and may even use special machine instructions that can do this copying much faster than we could by using a for loop.
 Although using these functions does not asymptotically decrease the running times, it can still be a worthwhile optimization.

-In our C++ and Java implementations, the use of fast array copying functions resulted in speedups of a factor between 2 and 3, depending on the types of operations performed.
+In the Java implementations here, the use of the native System.arraycopy(s, i, d, j, n resulted in speedups of a factor between 2 and 3, depending on the types of operations performed.
 Your mileage may vary.